 Regarding question on whether the 120ms and/or 240ms bundling periods would be valid for the SPS operation in NB-IoT NTN, RAN2 has not started work on SPS for voice but thinks that SPS periodicities like 120ms and 240ms periodicities that do not divide 10240 would require additional specification work in RAN2 to resolve the issues.

-SA4 cannot assume 120ms or 240ms bundling periods unless RAN2 indicates that it will develop the specification to support them.
+SA4 cannot assume 120ms or 240ms bundling periods.

 Impact on SA4: the decisions affect the packet overhead calculation and bundling periods.